 Meditation time over, it’s time to party.
 We need Geranium psiolostemon.

 Like ‘Anne Thomson’ and ‘Brookside’, Geranium psilostemon is just teeming with flower from May until December.
 It is a festival every day.

 And being at a festival, her clothes are a little bit crinkled, and her makeup is smudged.
 But she looks brilliant, doesn’t she?

 Hang on, take her to the Chill-out Tent.

 It’s ok!
 She’s back up and dancing.

 *I thought I planted Geranium psilostemon here, and her foliage looks right, but her petal texture looks too shimmery and her colour too deep.
 I think she has psilostemon in her parentage, but may be another happy accident.
-As can happen at festivals.
+They often happen at festivals.

 My aim on this site is to share the sense of wonder I get from gardening and being outdoors.